 The purpose of this meta-analysis is to examine studies utilizing expressive writing on quality of life and posttraumatic growth variables.
-As previously stated, research conducted on the effectiveness of expressive writing on PTSD symptoms has been shown to be less effective.
+As previously stated, research conducted on the effectiveness of expressive writing on PTSD symptoms has been shown to be less effective than XXX.
 Higher quality of life could be considered a type of posttraumatic growth.
 Due to discrepancies of the results of the wide range of studies conducted, it is important to understand just how effective expressive writing is for promoting positive change after a traumatic event and improving overall quality of life.
 Thus, a meta-analysis will allow a collected look at the use of expressive writing in these situations.
 This particular meta-analysis examines studies of patients with different types of psychopathology and medical diagnoses, so it would be hard to generalize the effectiveness of expressive writing for a particular diagnoses or group of individuals.
 However, the main focus is to examine posttraumatic growth and quality of life and the effect sizes related to different expressive writing interventions.
 However, posttraumatic growth and quality of life variable effect sizes utilizing expressive writing will not be looked at separately, since the two variables are inter-related.

 Methods